 - If you plan to build an email list for your blog (and you should) then I recommend you look at Mail Chimp and Optin Monster.
-Mail Chimp is the best email marketing tool for small businesses (free up to 2000 subscribers and 12,000 emails a month), and Optin Monster is a very powerful plugin that makes it easy to add optin forms to posts and pages, your sidebar as well as popups and slide-ins.
+Mail Chimp is the best email marketing tool for small businesses (free up to 2000 contacts and 10,000 emails a month), and Optin Monster is a very powerful plugin that makes it easy to add optin forms to posts and pages, your sidebar as well as popups and slide-ins.

-- Of course you should absolutely signup for Google Analytics (GA) and Google Webmaster Tools (WMT).
-There is no better free analytics tool than GA, and WMT provides an amazing amount of insight into how Google perceives your blog.
+- Of course you should absolutely signup for Google Analytics (GA) and Google Search Console (GSC).
+There is no better free analytics tool than GA, and GSC provides an amazing amount of insight into how Google perceives your blog.
 For free!

-- In terms of design you are spoilt for choice when using WordPress.
-We offer a range of free themes, but so do thousands of other talented designers.
-The official WordPress themes directory can be browsed from within your control panel, and there are 3rd party market places like Theme Forest for premium themes.
+- In terms of design you are spoiled for choice when using WordPress.
+We offer a range of free WordPress themes, but so do thousands of other talented designers.
+The official WordPress themes directory can be browsed from within your blog’s control panel, and there are 3rd party market places like Theme Forest for premium themes.

 - And once you are through all that you can check out our ongoing coverage of the best WordPress plugins and our series of tutorials for creating a better website.

 Step 4: Develop your content and a marketing plan

-The truth is that learning how to create a lblog in the first instance is actually the easy part.
+The truth is that learning how to start a blog in the first instance is actually the easy part.
 The job of developing and marketing your blog is the hard part.

 The right approach to marketing will depend on the nature of the market you are in, but it will certainly involve some combination of search marketing (paid and/or organic), content marketing, local and social media marketing which really covers a wide range of channels including Facebook, Twitter and LinkedIn, but but also include other niche channels too.
 In some markets offline marketing will also be important, but we’ll focus here on providing resources around online marketing in particular.